London Nose & Ear Hunt

 - There will be a private WhatsApp Group where you can post your photos.

-- If you find all 7 noses and ears then you will be awarded an accomplishment disc for your AG keyring.
+- If you find all 7 noses and ears then you will be eligible to purchase an accomplishment disc for your AG keyring.

 - Your accomplishment disc will only be awarded to you if we have proof that you have actually found all 7 noses/ears. (ie: a photo with you standing under the nose/ear).